-After a few days, the long awaited biopsy report came in, my surgeon gave me the bad news.
-I had Stage 2 Colon cancer in my large intestine, Stage 3 in two of the tumors discovered in the CAT, and the other tumor found during surgery; the very beginning of Stage 4 cancer.
+After a few days, the long-awaited biopsy report came in, my surgeon gave me the bad news.
+My large intestine was filled with cancer that had spread. besides the two other tumors found in the CAT scan other tumor found during surgery; the very beginning of Stage 4 cancer.
 My surgeon said, if I left this alone, I would have died in six months.

 Unfortunately, the 5-7 day stay did not happen; complications or challenges started.
 Challenge One: My stomach lacked the ability to process fluids, so I started to get bloated.
 This prevented me from going to the bathroom, eating … and was about to experience one of the most uncomfortable procedures known to man.

 Stomach Pumping or Gastric Suction: Nasogastric intubation is a procedure to insert a nasogastric (NG) tube into your nose or mouth down into your stomach.
 I had the nose procedure.